Обычный вид

 До вчерашнего дняОсновной поток

-Brazil’s Central Bank keeps base interest rate at 15% per annum
+Brazil’s Central Bank keeps benchmark interest rate at 15% per annum

 Logo Agência Brasil

-The decline in inflation and the economic slowdown led the Brazilian Central Bank to leave interest rates unchanged.
-Unanimously, the Monetary Policy Committee (Copom) kept the Selic rate, the economy’s benchmark interest rate, at 15 percent per year.
+Despite the decline in inflation and the dollar, Brazil’s Central Bank left interest rates unchanged.
+The Monetary Policy Committee (Copom) unanimously maintained the Selic rate, the economy’s basic interest rate, at 15 percent per year.

 Notícias relacionadas:

-This is the fourth consecutive meeting in which Copom has kept the basic interest rate unchanged.
-The rate is at its highest level since July 2006, when it stood at 15.25 percent per year.
-The Selic rate reached 15 percent per year at the June meeting and has remained at that level since.
+The Selic rate reached 15 percent per year at the June meeting last year and has remained at that level since.

 Inflation

-The Selic rate is the Central Bank’s main tool for curbing Brazil’s official inflation, as gauged by consumer price index IPCA.
-In November, it stood at 0.18 percent, the lowest level for the month since 2018.
-With this result, the index has accumulated a 4.46 percent increase over 12 months, returning to within the ceiling of the continuous inflation target.
+The Selic rate is the Central Bank’s main tool for curbing Brazil’s official inflation, as gauged by broad consumer price index IPCA.
+In 2025, the indicator stood at 4.26 percent, the lowest annual level since 2018.
+With this result, it returned to within the ceiling of the continuous inflation target.

-Under the new continuous target system, in effect since January, the inflation target to be pursued by the Central Bank, as defined by the National Monetary Council, is 3 percent, with a tolerance interval of 1.5 percentage points above or below.
+Under the new continuous target system, in effect since January, the inflation target pursued by the Central Bank and defined by the National Monetary Council is 3 percent, with a tolerance range of 1.5 percentage points above or below.
 In other words, the lower limit is 1.5 percent and the upper limit is 4.5 percent.

 ❌